-The filter assemblies are field replaceable.
+The component assemblies of the duplexer are field replaceable.
 Follow the steps listed below in sequential order.
-The required tools are a #1 Phillips screwdriver with an extended shaft to reach down far enough into the unit to loosen the mounting screws.
+The required tools are a #1 Phillips screwdriver with an extended shaft to reach down far enough into the unit to loosen mounting screws.

-Note: Power to the SB II cabinet must be turned OFF during the filter replacement process.
+Power to the SB II cabinet must be turned OFF during the assembly replacement process.

-- 1) All RF cables attached to the assembly must be removed (5/16" wrench). - 2) Remove the Phillips screws that hold the assembly mount brackets to the back plate and remove the assembly from the cabinet. - Reverse steps 2 and 1 to install the replacement filter.
+- All RF cables attached to the assembly must be removed. - 2) Remove the Phillips screws that hold the assembly mount brackets to the back plate and remove the assembly from the cabinet. - 3) Reverse steps 2 and 1 to install the replacement assembly.
 When replacing the RF cables do not overtighten the SMA connectors.
 They should be tightened just slightly more than hand tight or to the specification of 7 in/lbs.